ibm-messaging/mq-dev-patterns/transactions/JMS/SE/simpleJMSTransReadme.md

 If you refresh the queues after the 15 second wait is over, the queue depth will update;

-If the random number was odd, commit is called and the message remains on the `DEV.QUEUE.1` queue.
+If the random number was odd, commit is called and the message is put on the `DEV.QUEUE.1` queue.

-If the random number was even, rollback is called and the message is rolled back and removed from the queue.
+If the random number was even, rollback is called and the message is rolled back and not put to the queue.

 Go ahead and try